How to Read a Tape Measure Perfectly

 How to Read a Standard Tape Measure Step by Step

 1. Line up the points you want to measure between.
-Place the end of the tape measure on the point you are going to move away from.
+Place the hook at your starting point.

-2. Hold the end on one point and extend the tape as you move toward the other.
+2. Hold the end steady while you pull the tape toward the other point.

-3. At the second point, make sure the tape measure is straight, and look at the measurements near the base of the tape measure next to the end point of the area you are measuring.
+3. At the second point, make sure the tape measure is straight and flat.
+Look at the measurement where the second point lands.

 What the Lines Mean on a Tape Measure